Scandal-hit Wells Fargo's quarterly profit falls 3.7 percent

 Up to Thursday's close of $44.75, Wells Fargo's shares had fallen about 10 percent since reports of the settlement emerged in early September.

-(Reporting by Nikhil Subba and Richa Naidu in Bengaluru; Editing by Ted Kerr)
+(Reporting by Dan Freed in New York and Nikhil Subba and Richa Naidu in Bengaluru; Editing by Ted Kerr, Michael Erman and Meredith Mazzilli)